 Our emergency medical team is available around the clock and is prepared to reach any location within the BASF Ludwigshafen site in the shortest amount of time.
 In serious emergency situations, the emergency team transports the patient after the initial assessment and treatment, to the site medical clinic or, in certain situations, directly to a medical specialist or a hospital in proximity for further medical attention.
 During major incidents, we can reinforce our personnel and material resources at short notice.
 Two additional emergency clinics at the site can also be activated.

-The Center of Excellence of the Occupational medical and Health Protection Department "Human Toxicology and Product Stewardship" is responsible for the assessment of the toxicity of substances in humans, for example during accidental exposure through direct contact or emissions.
+The team "Human Toxicology and Product Stewardship" is responsible for the assessment of the toxicity of substances in humans, for example during accidental exposure through direct contact or emissions.
 The human toxicology on-call duty is available during off-hours, such that a 24-hour service for public information for the neighboring communities and the authorities is guaranteed.
 A tape-based special information service is available for physicians in the region providing them with specific therapy recommendations.

 In cooperation with external experts, we have developed the "Chemical Emergency Medical Guidelines" for particularly toxic chemicals.
 These guidelines are specifically directed towards first aiders, paramedics, and physicians both on site and in hospitals who occasionally have to treat patients who have been accidentally exposed to one of these chemicals.
 There is also written information available for patients.

 These guidelines are so far worldwide unique.
 They are catalogued on this BASF Internet website and are thus available to the general public.

 We work jointly with the fire brigade, corporate security, external emergency services, hospitals and the official authorities to conduct a major alarm drill twice a year.
 In the case of a real emergency, site employees who are trained as first aiders by our emergency medical team can be called into action (according to German legislation).